 Most people dive in and try to find their way around your website on instinct:

 - Be clear, keeping language plain and concise, and make sure the most important information is front and centre on the page

 - Make actions (buttons) on your website very clear and distinct – for example the ‘book now’ button

 - Avoid fatigue by ensuring you don’t have unnecessarily lengthy processes, and don’t request more information than needed

 User experience is the overall experience of a person using a product, such as a website.
 It focuses on having a deep understanding of your users – what they need, what they value, their abilities and their limitations.
 It also takes into account your business goals and objectives.
 It should meet your business needs as well as your audience needs.
 A win-win scenario for both you and them.

-Why is this important?
+2. Why is UX important?